Skip to main content

 Fish Consumption Guidelines

-The Maryland Department of the Environment monitors fish and provides consumption advisories with recommended limits about how often certain fish should be eaten to minimize health risks.
+The Maryland Department of the Environment monitors wild-caught fish and provides consumption advisories with recommended limits about how often certain fish should be eaten to minimize health risks.
 These advisories are intended for people who eat Maryland fish on a regular basis.

 The Maryland Department of the Environment analyzes fish for two contaminants which can pose health risks and are known to accumulate in fish: PCBs and methylmercury.
-The information included in Maryland Department of the Environment consumption advisories is of particular importance for women and children because of the potential harmful effect of these contaminants on developing brains.